 - Lanreotide may raise your blood sugar.
 High blood sugar may make you feel confused, drowsy, or thirsty.
 It can also make you flush, breathe faster, or have a fruit-like breath odor.
 If these symptoms occur, tell your doctor right away.

 - Lab tests may be performed while you use lanreotide.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using lanreotide while you are pregnant.
 It is not known if lanreotide is found in breast milk.
 Do not breast-feed while taking lanreotide.

 Possible side effects of lanreotide:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Constipation; diarrhea; gas; headache; joint pain; mild stomach pain or discomfort; minor redness, pain, or swelling at the injection site; nausea; vomiting; weight loss.
+Constipation; diarrhea; gas; headache; joint pain; mild stomach pain or discomfort; muscle pain; nausea; pain, itching, or a lump at the injection site; vomiting; weight loss.